Do You Need to Open a California Probate?

 Determining how to administer an estate post-death depends on the size of the estate, how the assets were titled, and what estate planning documents the decedent created before they died.

-5 Situations Where a California Probate Can Be Avoided
+When Can a California Probate Be Avoided?

 1. The estate is worth less than the cut-off amount.